refraction-ray/general-notes/projects/differentiable_NAS.md

 The following two works are nearly identical and the setup is presented above.

-[SNAS](https://arxiv.org/abs/1812.09926): the focus in on the relation and link between this setup and other NAS methods, resouce contraint as one loss term is also considered
+[SNAS](https://arxiv.org/abs/1812.09926): the focus in on the relation and link between this setup and other NAS methods, resource contraint as one loss term is also considered

 [GDAS](https://arxiv.org/pdf/1910.04465.pdf): note in this work, reduction cell seems to be fixed by hand

 [PARSEC](https://arxiv.org/pdf/1902.05116.pdf): this work utilize score function estimator of MC gradients instead of reparameterization by Gumbel trick in the above two works.
+More promising due to neat theoretical nature for subnets training, but may suffer from higher variance.

+[DSNAS](https://arxiv.org/pdf/2002.09128.pdf): Discrete Stochastic Neural Architecture Search (DSNAS). keep single connections between layers in each run for real and BP aware.

 * annealing idea